ruggiero/galstep/README.md

 ## Disclaimer

-Feel free to use this code on your work, but please link this page in your paper.
+Feel free to use this code in your work, but please link this page in your paper.